icyJoseph/use-reactive-local-storage/README.md

 ## Reactive Local Storage

-The key insight in all of this, is that an iframe contains its own document context, and if its loaded by us, using a source such as `about:blank` (which has a bunch of issues of its own, see this [resource](https://chromium.googlesource.com/chromium/src.git/+/refs/heads/main/docs/special_case_urls.md)), we could attach an event listener on the iframe window, and let our application know that the local storage has changed.
+The key insight in all of this, is that an iframe contains its own document context, and if it's loaded by us, using a source such as `about:blank` (which has a bunch of issues of its own, see this [resource](https://chromium.googlesource.com/chromium/src.git/+/refs/heads/main/docs/special_case_urls.md)), we could attach an event listener on the iframe window, and let our application know that the local storage has changed.

-In particular we could configure our `useLocalStorage` to update the state when such an event happens.
+In particular, we could configure our `useLocalStorage` to update the state when such an event happens.

 ```ts
 export const useReactivePersistentState = <Value extends any>(